Deer Mice in Eastern Tennessee

 Deer mice often referred to as field mice or white-footed mice, are found throughout the nation.
 Deer mice prefer woodlands, but they are also established in desert areas.
-Most often found in rural areas outdoors, deer mice rarely invade residential properties.
-That said, they are still a common problem in agricultural areas, and will sometimes look for shelter in homes over winter.
+Most often found outdoors in rural areas, deer mice rarely invade residential properties.
+These rodents are a common problem in agricultural areas, and will sometimes look for shelter in homes over winter.
 Their true danger lies in the fact that they are common carriers of hantavirus.
-They feed at dusk and dawn, and tend to prefer insects, seeds, nuts, berries, and more.
+They feed at dusk and dawn and tend to prefer insects, seeds, nuts, and berries.

 Deer Mouse Behaviors, Threats, or Dangers